 Our outfits and props are not bought, they are made by us using the same techniques as would have been used thousands of years ago, some of our props are original stone age artefacts!!!

-The children, normally aghast at our stone age cave, can be a little overwhelmed at first, especially when they encounter "Twig and Ochre".
-But this provides us with an opportunity for a lovely lesson about not judging people by their looks which has resulted in this great feedback from a teacher...
+The children can be a little overwhelmed at first, especially when they encounter our 'cave people'.
+But this provides us with an opportunity for a lesson about not judging people by their looks;

 "Thank you for such a brilliant day with our children at Gorseland School.
 The children learnt so much in a variety of ways, not just about Stone Age people but respecting animals and an unexpected for us was not to judge people by their appearance.